-Origin of ‘Better Safe Than Sorry’
+What Is The Origin of “Better Safe Than Sorry”?

 “Both parties during the first innings, played with great caution, having the motto in view, ‘better safe than sorry,’ and both sides were fully determined not to give more chance than they could help.”

-It was also used in Eliza Cook’s Journal, December 1851, but the word “safe” was replaced with “sure”:
+The phrase is also used in Eliza Cook’s Journal, December 1851, but the word “safe” is replaced with “sure”:

 “We lnaded at the rude jetty, rather hurriedly as the boatmen seemed to think, for one of them exclaimed: ‘Aisy, aisy, Sir! better be sure than sorry,’—a good maxim, worthy of being noted, like those of Captain Cuttle.”